Xingorno/MICCAI2025-2DUS-to-CTMRI-Multimodal-Registration/readme.md

 </p>

 <p align="justify">
 Figure 2 illustrates the proposed framework for integrating 3D US into the standard workflow for ablation.
 The standard ablation workflow is enhanced with US–CT/MRI registration, multimodal visualization, and tumour coverage assessment, as highlighted in the brown block.
-Given our previous work on <a href="https://github.com/Xingorno/3DUS-Based-Tumor-Coverage-Evaluation-And-Optimization" target="_blank" rel= "noopener noreferrer"> tumour coverage assessment </a>, this work primarily focuses on 2D US–CT/MRI registration and visualization.
+Given our previous work on <a href="https://github.com/Xingorno/3DUS-Based-Tumor-Coverage-Evaluation-And-Optimization" target="_blank" rel= "noopener noreferrer"> tumour coverage assessment </a>, this work primarily focuses on <strong>2D US–CT/MRI registration and visualization</strong>.
 </p>

 <div align="center">